 Click Here for tab for Fifteen

-Next up, we have a single from Taylor’s second album titled ‘Fearless’.
+Next up, we have a single from Taylor’s second album titled Fearless.
 The song discusses her own experience of falling in love at an early age and serves as a source of solace for young teens.
-And that their inevitable experiences of heartbreak at a young age aren’t as bad as they think, and they will achieve much greater things in their lives.
+It delivers the hopeful message that despite their inevitable experiences of heartbreak at a young age, they will achieve much greater things in their lives.
 The song was a huge commercial success going 2x platinum in the US alone.

 Click Here for tab for Love Story

-One of Taylor’s biggest ever singles.
-Which had a stellar music video to accompany it which loosely follows the story of William Shakespeare’s Romeo and Juliet, and is currently sitting at 613 million views on YouTube.
+One of Taylor’s biggest-ever singles, complete with a stellar music video which loosely follows the story of William Shakespeare’s Romeo and Juliet, and is currently sitting at 613 million views on YouTube.
 It’s a country/pop song that works great on either acoustic or electric.
-It was a massive commercial success selling 18 million copies worldwide, winning numerous awards, and going 8x platinum in the US.
+It was a massive commercial success, selling 18 million copies worldwide, winning numerous awards, and going 8x platinum in the US.

-The song uses a very catchy and easy to play chord progression which every guitarist should have in their vocabulary.
+The song uses a very catchy and easy to play chord progression, which every guitarist should have in their vocabulary.
 It can also be played with a capo to make some of the barre chords a little easier to hold.
-But no worries if you don’t have to hand, it’s very playable without.
+But no worries if you don’t have one on hand, it’s very playable without.
 The song is in C major and again be aware of the strumming pattern, particularly where there is a doubled-up downstroke on the offbeat (D-DU).

 Shake it Off